cloud-native-toolkit/terraform-gitops-tekton/README.md

     branches: [ main ]
 ```

-The `verify` job checks out the module and deploys the terraform template in the `test/stages` folder.
+The `verify` job checks out the module and deploys the terraform template in the `example` folder.
 (More on the details of this folder in a later section.)
 It applies the testcase(s) listed in the `strategy.matrix.testcase` variable against the terraform template to validate the module logic.
 It then runs the `.github/scripts/validate-deploy.sh` to verify that everything was deployed successfully. **Note:** This script should be customized to validate the resources provisioned by the module.
 After the deploy is completed, the destroy logic is also applied to validate the destroy logic and to clean up after the test.
 The parameters for the test case are defined in https://github.com/cloud-native-toolkit/action-module-verify/tree/main/env.
 New test cases can be added via pull request.

 The `verifyMetadata` job checks out the module and validates the module metadata against the module metadata schema to ensure the structure is valid.